 Silica Gel Desiccant Packets, 50 Pack

 Silica Gel Desiccant Packets are best for you if you want a compact, reusable moisture barrier for book storage.
-You get 50 transparent, 5-gram packets made from silica gel beads and composite paper, so they’re non-toxic, cobalt chloride-free, and safe around your shelves.
-Each packet absorbs up to 40% of its weight in water vapor, helping keep pages dry without reacting with other materials.
-Use multiple packets for larger boxes, since one covers about 600 cubic inches.
-When they fill up, recharge them in a microwave, oven, or sunlight, then reuse them again and again.
+You get 50 transparent, 5-gram packets made from silica gel beads and composite paper, so they’re easy to place inside book boxes, bins, drawers, and safes.
+Each packet helps absorb water vapor without collecting loose liquid beside your books.
+Use multiple packets for larger boxes, since one small packet only covers a limited enclosed space.
+When they become saturated, follow the product directions for microwave, oven, or sunlight reactivation.

 Best For: Book collectors, archivists, and anyone looking for a compact, reusable moisture absorber to protect stored books and other sensitive items.